 With retailer partnerships, newer ad formats, and Google Express (Google’s one-stop shopping service for everyday essentials from stores like Walmart, Costco, Target, and Walgreens), the platform begins to mesh together and create a more comprehensive e-commerce experience.
 Core components include:

-- Rich product ads feature detailed information about specific products across Google Search, Shopping and also Search Partner websites like YouTube.
-These feed-based ads are housed in Google’s Merchant Center, and enable retailers to connect to both online and offline inventory.
+- Rich Product ads feature detailed information about specific products across Google Search, Shopping, and Search Partner websites such as YouTube.
+These feed-based ads are housed in Google’s Merchant Center and enable retailers to connect to both online and offline inventory.

 Product Placement Ads (PPA)

 - A new Product ad format for Google enables manufacturers to promote their products on retail partner search results pages across desktop, mobile, and in-app.
 The ability for advertisers and publishers to utilize Google’s advertising platforms and data to measure effectiveness make this an incredibly promising offering.

 Google Payments + Android Pay + Wallet + Purchases on Google

 - Google allows its users to store payment information, which can be used for making in-store purchases and sending money peer-to-peer.
 Perhaps Google’s biggest proprietary advantage is that Google Wallet can act as a single payment source in Google Express across dozens of retailers and commerce sites, ultimately removing the friction of online purchase forms to make for a simpler buying experience.

 - Google Express, Google’s shopping platform, pulls in products from dozens of retailers while offering simplified payment with Google Pay and (typically) free shipping on orders over $35 — all without a membership.
 Consumers can get products delivered from one or multiple retailers in the same order, similar to Instacart.